M.S. in Human Resource Management and Development

 HRMD Master's Program Requirements

-The MS in HR curriculum appears below.
-It requires nine courses and can be completed in 1 to1.5 years.
-The College of Management and Business will review graduate hours completed at accredited institutions and may transfer up to a maximum of 9 hours of credit toward the Master of Science in Human Resource Management and Development.
+The Master of Science in Human Resource Management and Development curriculum appears below.
+It requires nine courses and can be completed in 1 to 1.5 years.
+The College of Professional Studies and Advancement will review graduate hours completed at accredited institutions and may transfer up to a maximum of 9 hours of credit toward the Master of Science in Human Resource Management and Development.

 All applicants must meet NLU's general admission requirements as well as additional requirements specific to this program.
 Refer to the appropriate application checklist available online at nl.edu/applyonline.